GodotMisogi/johnny/content/post/nonlinear-dynamics/index.md

 ### Introduction

 The Lotka-Volterra equation governs coupled population dynamics between two species under a predator-prey relationship in a given environment.
 Here we will play with the populations of wabbits and foxes.
 Consider $x$ as the number of wabbits, and $y$ as the number of foxes.
-This is expressed in the form of the following autonomous system of ordinary differential equations.
+This is expressed in the form of the following autonomous system of ordinary differential equations, because populations are continuous variables.

 $$ \begin{aligned}
         \dot x & = \alpha x - \eta yx, & \alpha, \eta > 0 \\\\